 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects you can help provide more information on the safety of this medicine.
+You can also report side effects directly via [to be completed nationally].
+By reporting side effects you can help provide more information on the safety of this medicine.

-5. How to store Imatinib Devatis
+5. How to store Imatinib Denk

-• Keep this medicine out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-- Do not use this medicine after the expiry date which is stated on the carton after EXP.
-The expiry date refers to the last day of that month. - This medicinal product does not require any special storage conditions. - Do not use any pack that is damaged or shows signs of tampering. - Do not throw away any medicines via wastewater or household waste.
+Do not use this medicine after the expiry date which is stated on the carton and blister after "EXP".
+The expiry date refers to the last day of that month.

+This medicine does not require any special storage conditions.

+Do not use any pack that is damaged or shows signs of tampering.

+Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.